ADEDAY/alx-system_engineering-devops/0x00-shell_basics/README.md

 " script that changes the working directory to the previous on"
 #!/bin/bash
 "Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory"
+#!/bin/bash
+"script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory"